 Example:

-Semly can prepare ready-made content for the llms.txt file, but you or a technical person have to paste it on the site in the right place.
+Semly can prepare the ready content of the llms.txt file, but you or a tech person have to paste it on the site in the right place.

-In Semly you can come across recommendations with different levels of importance.
+In Semly you can see recommendations with different levels of importance.

 Most often: